-How should you discuss your languages on your CV to greatest effect?
+How should you discuss your languages on your CV for the greatest effect?

 Next, clear, simple terms to describe language levels are key.
 Here at Abroad Experience, we see all kinds of vague descriptions that tell us next to nothing about your actual level in the languages, such as “adequate” or “scholarly”.
 Terms like “native,” “fluent,” “limited working proficiency” or even “conversational” are acceptable, but the scale for the Common European Framework of Reference for Languages is the most straightforward and leaves no room for ambiguity (A1, A2, B1, B2, C1, C2).